vuongducphuong/documentation/content/applications/general/voip/axivox.rst

    :alt: Incoming VoIP call in Odoo

 .. tip::
-   If you see a *Missing Parameter* message in the **Leansoft softphone**, refresh your Odoo window and try again.
+   If you see a *Missing Parameter* message in the **Leansoft softphone**, refresh your Leansoft window and try again.

    .. image:: axivox/missing-parameter.png
       :align: center
-      :alt: "Missing Parameter" error message in the Odoo softphone
+      :alt: "Missing Parameter" error message in the Leansoft softphone

 .. tip::
-   If you see an *Incorrect Number* message in the Odoo softphone, make sure to use the international format, leading with the plus (+) sign followed by the international country code.
+   If you see an *Incorrect Number* message in the Leansoft softphone, make sure to use the international format, leading with the plus (+) sign followed by the international country code.
    E.g., +16506913277 (where +1 is the international prefix for the United States).

    .. image:: axivox/incorrect-number.png
       :align: center
-      :alt: "Incorrect Number" error message in the Odoo softphone
+      :alt: "Incorrect Number" error message in the Leansoft softphone